hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 For simplicity we could have a worker that expects jobs to be any __callable__ object.
 For callable object we intend any object that implements the `call` method.
 In our case we can enqueue lambdas which is a perfectly legit callable object.

 To ensure that the jobs have been executed we can collect the results in an array to be inspected during the assertions.
-Also, as we saw in the previous post, we need to tell the worker when to stop waiting for jobs.
+Also, as we saw in the [previous post][threads_and_queues], we need to tell the worker when to stop waiting for jobs.
 We will enqueue the symbol `:done` and we will adding an exit condition.

 {% highlight ruby %}
 describe Worker do